 - Add vegetable broth, soy sauce, hoisin sauce, and rice vinegar to pot.
 Bring to a boil, and lower heat to a simmer.

 - Meanwhile, make soft boiled eggs.
 Boil 1 inch water in a small pot.
-Add eggs and boil 6 min for large eggs.
+Add eggs, cover, and boil 6 min for large eggs.
 Remove from heat immediately and stop cooking by running them under cold water or adding ice to the pot.
 Cool to touch and peel.
 Perfectly jammy!

 - Meanwhile, add ramen noodles to broth and heat over low heat for 3-4 minutes, until al dente.
 (They can actually just sit in the hot broth right before eating).